-Unfortunately, due to technical issues with the production of the ground plates, most of them aren’t available at this time.
+Unfortunately, due to technical issues with the production of the ground plates, they are not available at this time.

-The situation is somewhat weird because the printing house can’t guarantee that the quality of the next batch will be similar to the batches from before issue suddenly occurred.
+For some reason(s), the printing house can’t guarantee that the quality of future batches will be similar to earlier ones, from before issues suddenly occurred.

 The issues mainly had to do with the laminated finish which suddenly was streaky and had stains and dirt underneath.